ciakovx/rorcid.workshop/orcidWalkthrough.md

 library(lubridate)
 ```

-Next you need to authenticate with an ORCID API Key.
+Next, you need to authenticate with an ORCID API Key.
 According to the [ORCID API tutorial](https://members.orcid.org/api/tutorial/read-orcid-records), anyone can receive a key to access the public API.

 In R Studio, call: